Dennis-1am/AAD-Calculations/README.md

 # AAD-Calculations
-This is a project that will calculate the actual arrival date of a Signet Product.
+This Project will calculate the Actual Arrival Date with AWS integrations